DiCarloLab-Delft/PycQED_py3/README.md

 This software is released under the [MIT License](LICENSE.md)

 ## Contributors
+Contributors (in alphabetical order):
+Serwan Asaad,
+Niels Bultink,
+Christian Dickel,
+Bart Dikken,
+Xiang Fu,

-Adriaan Rol, Christian Dickel, Serwan Asaad, Gijs de Lange, Nathan Langford, Niels Bultink, Xiang Fu, Bart Dikken
+Gijs de Lange,
+Nathan Langford,
+Stefano Polleto,
+Adriaan Rol,

 ## Contributing
 Thanks for your interest in the project!
 We welcome pull requests from developers of all skill levels.